E2 Visa Holder Health Insurance Rules

 Individual Shared Responsibility Payment

-You may be exempt from the individual shared responsibility payment if you are:
+You may be exempt from state-level penalties if you are:

-• A non-resident alien
+• A nonresident alien

-• Filing a Form 1040NR or Form 1040NR-EZ
+• Filing Form 1040NR or Form 1040NR-EZ

-• Claimed as a personal exemption on a Form 1040NR or Form 1040NR-EZ
+• Claimed as a dependent on a Form 1040NR or 1040NR-EZ

 When to Enroll for Health Insurance